-Pigs' meat is one of the most accessible meat to find, as well as its remains ( blood, bones, skin, hair).
+As a matter of availability, Grouin-Rigaux focused on sourcing all their waste materials from pigs.
+Pigs' meat is one of the most accessible meats to source, as well as its remains, such as blood, bones, skin and hair.
 We tend to think that a hog is an animal whose every part is reused or eaten.
-However, many components of the animal are thrown and wasted.
+However, many components of the animal are wasted.

 Clemence Grouin-Rigaux sourced all of their wasted materials from meat markets (Smithfield Market, Borough Market) and local butchers (Turner & Georges, Caledonian Road meat shop).

 After focusing only on pig blood, they extended their investigation towards other by-products, including bones and skins.
 They started digging into the 18th and 19th centuries when scientists began experimenting with animals in search of plasticity.